SergeyMakeev/Goofy/README.md

 The following chart shows the RGB-PSNR vs. Performance for every image in the test image set.
 ![Comparison Chart](https://raw.githubusercontent.com/SergeyMakeev/goofy/master/Images/comparison_chart.png)

+**Note:** Comparison with "Basisu" is not fair, because this library is supercompressor and target to reduce the final image size.
+But this is the only ETC1S codec available to compare.

 ## Usage

 Goofy is a header-only library and it's very easy to use.